-The bill amends Section 9-27-6 of the New Mexico Statutes to clarify the responsibilities of the Department of Information Technology (DoIT) and its Secretary in overseeing information technology procurement and projects by state agencies.
-Key changes include the deletion of the requirement for the Secretary to approve agency information technology requests for proposals and contracts prior to final approval, and the insertion of new language that emphasizes the Secretary's role in promulgating rules for oversight of agency information technology projects and approving these projects prior to procurement.
-Additionally, the Secretary is tasked with ensuring compliance with state information architecture and the state information technology strategic plan.
+The bill amends Section 9-27-6 of the New Mexico Statutes to clarify the role of the Department of Information Technology (DoIT) in overseeing information technology procurement and projects by state agencies.
+Key changes include the deletion of the requirement for the secretary to approve agency information technology requests for proposals before final approval, and the insertion of new responsibilities for the secretary to promulgate rules for oversight of agency information technology projects and to approve these projects prior to procurement.
+Additionally, the secretary is tasked with developing procedures to standardize data elements and ensure data sharing among executive agencies, as well as monitoring compliance with state information architecture and strategic plans.

 Statutes affected: introduced version: 9-27-6